Facebook Pixel

 Grandparents can sue for visitation rights in Georgia in two ways:

-1. Grandparents may file a court action for visitation with their grandchild once every two years.
+• Grandparents may file a court action for visitation with their grandchild once every two years, OR

-1. In cases involving a legally adopted child who is not legally adopted by either biological parent, Georgia law does not grant visitation rights to the biological grandparents.
+• In cases where the child is adopted by individuals who are not their biological parents, Georgia law does not grant visitation rights to the biological grandparents.

 • Will the child be physically or emotionally harmed if they do not have regular contact with their grandparents?

-• Did the child live with the grandparents for 6 or more months?
+• Did the child live with the grandparents for six or more months?

 • Did the grandparents financially support the child?